1sand0s/Self_driving_car_using_ML_and_OPENCV/README.md

 Description:
 -----------------------------------
-The project focuses on utilizing the aaccessories of the TI-OMAP along with few peripherals like Camera,Stepper motor etc to implement a self-driving car based on Machine Learning achieved through either Neural Networks ,Genetic Algorithms or Logistic Regression.
+The project focuses on utilizing the accessories of the TI-OMAP along with few peripherals like Camera,Stepper motor etc to implement a self-driving car based on Machine Learning achieved through either Neural Networks ,Genetic Algorithms or Logistic Regression.